-On today’s date in 1932, Canada’s Post Office Department (now Canada Post) issued a six-cent airmail stamp (Scott #C3).
+On today’s date in 1932, Canada’s Post Office Department (now Canada Post) issued a six-cent airmail stamp (Scott #C3), its third since 1928.

 According to promotional material issued by the post office in 1932, a change in the rate of airmail postage required the use of a six-cent airmail stamp.